blackrock/TopNotch/docs/USER_GUIDE.md

       * example value - "assertion" (NOTE: assertion is the only valid value)
     * externalParamsFile - specifies the location of the JSON file for the assertion
       * type - string
-      * example value - "../path/to/assertion.json" (NOTE: path is on local file system and relative to location of plan unless it starts with /)
+      * example value - "../path/to/assertion.json"
     * input - specifies the input to the assertion
       * type - object
       * example value - see the above section on how to specify input